gawhelan/poca/README.md

 Any arguments that appear after the script name are passed as arguments to the script when it is executed.
 So for example:

-    $ poca test say-hello Joe
+    $ poca example say-hello Joe

-Will fetch the `say-hello` script from the `test` collection and execute it, passing the value `Joe` as the first argument to the script.
+Will fetch the `say-hello` script from the `example` collection and execute it, passing the value `Joe` as the first argument to the script.